-5.07: Service Planning Requirements
+a. a recording of the child's health history, including prenatal information where available, early developmental history and all immunizations;

+b. a recording of the child's present physical condition including growth and development, vision and hearing, nutritional status, and evidence of communicable disease;

+c. tuberculosis skin test or chest x-ray, if indicated;

+d. for all children between the ages of nine months and six years screening for lead poisoning in accordance with Department of Public Health recommendations;

+e. psychiatric assessment or psychological evaluation, if indicated;

+f. recommendations concerning restricted activities;

+g. recommendations concerning future examinations, care and treatment or immunizations.

+3. Dental Examination at Placement.
+At the time of placement, and as appropriate to the age of the child, the licensee shall determine the date of the child's most recent dental examination.
+If an examination has occurred within the preceding six months, the licensee shall obtain a record of it and enter it in the child's record.
+If such an examination has not occurred within the preceding six months, or a determination is made that an examination is necessary, the licensee shall arrange for such an examination to take place as soon as possible.

+4. Exceptions to Medical Requirements.
+The licensee shall not require any child to receive medical treatment or screening when the parent or guardian of such child objects thereto on the basis of his or her sincerely held religious beliefs.
+However, the program may seek a court order for medical treatment or screening of a child if it believes such medical treatment or screening is in the child's best interest.

+(b) Service Planning.

-(1) Development of Initial Service Plan.
-Upon completion of the intake evaluation and prior to placement except in cases of emergency, the licensee shall develop a written service plan for the child and his family.
+1. Initial Service Plan for the Child.
+Upon completion of the intake and prior to placement except in cases of emergency, the licensee shall develop a written service plan for each child.
 In developing the plan, the licensee shall consider the needs of the child for stability and permanency.
 The service plan shall include:

-(a) the goals for the child and his family;
+a. the goals for the child as seen by the licensee;

+b. any goals that have been articulated by the child;

-(b) the services to be provided for the child and his family to achieve reunification or an alternative permanent plan within the shortest possible period of time.
-Such services may include information on alternatives to placement or types of placement, supportive family services, psychological and psychiatric services, medical, dental and ancillary services, educational and vocational services, and post placement services;.
+c. the services to be provided for the child to support the child's continued growth and development and to achieve reunification or an alternative permanent plan within the shortest possible period of time.
+Such services may include psychological and psychiatric services, behavior management services, medical, dental and ancillary services, educational and vocational services, including life skills, and post placement services;

+d. the level of supervision needed by the child;

-(c) persons responsible to arrange the services identified;.
+e. persons responsible to arrange the services identified;

-(d) a plan for the nature and frequency of parental contacts and visits with the child, if appropriate.
+f. a plan for the nature and frequency of parental, extended family and sibling contacts and visits with the child, if appropriate.

-(2) Emergency Placement.
+2. Emergency Placement.
 In emergency situations necessitating immediate foster care or residential placement, the licensee shall initiate the evaluation and development of the service plan within one week of placement.
 The evaluation and service plan shall be completed within six weeks of placement.
-Upon completion of the evaluation and service plan, the licensee shall review the child's current placement and shall transfer the child, if necessary, to a more appropriate placement in accordance with the service plan.
+Upon completion of the intake and service plan, the licensee shall review the child's current placement and shall transfer the child, if necessary, to a more appropriate placement in accordance with the service plan.

+3. Updated Service Plan.
+Within six weeks of family foster home or residential placement, the social worker responsible for the child shall review the appropriateness of the child's placement.
+The social worker shall update the child's individual service plan if necessary.